 Local public funding and matching federal Medicaid dollars serve as the funding sources for the Waiver.
 It allows Central Health to provide local funds to participants, known as Performing Providers, to perform Delivery System Reform Incentive Payment ("DSRIP") projects to enhance and transform elements of the health delivery system for the safety net population.
-The Community Care Collaborative, a non-profit partnership between Central Health and Seton, was formed in 2014 to participate in the Waiver and to better manage the care of the safety net population through coordinated care and planning.
+The Community Care Collaborative, a non-profit partnership between Central Health and Seton, was formed in 2014 to participate in the Waiver as a Performing Provider to receive risk-based payments for the performance of the DSRIP projects.

 In May of 2017, Seton transitioned operations from the Downtown Campus to Dell Seton Medical Center at The University of Texas ("DSMC-UT"), a new 211-bed teaching hospital and Level 1 trauma center.
-Built, owned and operated by Seton, DSMC-UT serves as the public safety net hospital in Travis County and can accommodate more patients than the Downtown Campus and serves as the primary teaching hospital for Dell Medical School at The University of Texas at Austin.
-The Dell Medical School at The University of Texas at Austin welcomed its inaugural class in 2016 to support the training of local doctors to provide care to those served by Central Health.
+Built, owned and operated by Seton, DSMC-UT serves as the safety net hospital in Travis County and can accommodate more patients than UMCB and serves as the primary teaching hospital for Dell Medical School at The University of Texas at Austin.
+The Dell Medical School at The University of Texas at Austin welcomed its inaugural class in 2016 to support the training of local doctors to provide services in local hospitals and healthcare clinics.

-With the transition of hospital operations, Central Health has the opportunity to redevelop the 14.3 acre Central Health Downtown Campus to provide long-term funding for the mission of Central Health.
-Central Health has conducted an extensive planning process to determine the best use of the property and opportunity for revenue that will support healthcare services throughout all of Travis County.
-Seton continues to lease two buildings on the campus for parking and clinical education.
+With the transition of hospital operations, Central Health is redeveloping the 14.3 acre Central Health Downtown Campus to provide long-term funding for the mission of Central Health.
+Central Health continues to conduct an extensive planning process to determine the best use of the property and opportunity for revenue that will support healthcare services throughout all of Travis County.
+Seton continues to lease two buildings on the campus; the existing parking garage and the former Children's Hospital for parking and clinical education.
 In 2018, a portion of the Central Health Downtown Campus was leased to the 2033 LP.
-Under the agreement, the 2033 LP will lease approximately 2.8 acres of the 14.3 acre Downtown Campus.
-In October 2018, the 2033 LP assigned the lease to the 2033 Fund, a Texas nonprofit corporation.
+Under the agreement, the 2033 LP leased approximately 2.8 acres of the 14.3 acre Downtown Campus.
+In October 2018, the 2033 LP assigned the lease to the 2033 Higher Education Development Foundation, a Texas nonprofit corporation.